 “Ma’am, maybe if you told me what it is you suspect was stolen, I could help.”

-“A very expensive pair of sunglasses, that’s what!”
+“A very expensive pair of sunglasses

 He stared at me for a long moment.
 “Are the frames silver-green in color with a leather brow bar?”